Tom Hastings Programming Resume

 C – after using Arduino for so long, I have started using c for some things, particularly looking at networking, since it is so much faster.

 MySql – I read a couple of books on this subject, and even began work on a replacement for our spreadsheet based booking system using databases, but the client (my wife and business partner) ultimately opted to stick with the old, familiar system.
 I can JOIN a few tables together as a result of the exercise, however.
+I have also used SQlite and MySql with Python apps.

 Docker – I have built and deployed a few Docker containers for various web services.